stamourv/jit-coach/benchmarks/README.md

   1. baseline
   2. `buf1` and `buf2` initialized in constructor

+#### Crypto:
+  1. baseline
+  2. BigInteger.s and BigInteger.t set in constructor
+  3. various `getelem` with guaranteed integers

 ### Notes
 * because multiple versions of the same benchmark exist, they must use the module pattern to avoid conflicting.
 That seems to add some overhead (i.e.